by DARIEN LAMEN

 Chip Partner, a spokesperson for the hospital responded, saying that privacy law prevents the university from discussing the findings of a specific review or actions taken.
 However, Partner said their investigation and response to the incident was accepted by DOH and that "every use of force by Public Safety officers is reviewed at supervisory and leadership levels, including the Internal Affairs unit."

 As part of its settlement with DOH, Strong Memorial Hospital signed a statement in October of 2018 admitting there was "substantial evidence" that violations of the state regulation governing patients' rights and use of restraints occurred.
-The hospital agreed to pay a fine of $10,000 to settle the matter "with prejudice."
+The hospital agreed to pay a fine of $10,000 to settle the matter.

 Back in November, before documents from the DOH investigation became publicly available, I asked Chief Fischer about the use of pepper gel in the hospital setting, and about his response to the Department of Health’s investigation.